lhamoudi/twilio-tools/README.md

 Expands on events API by allowing you to filter on task attributes too - making it possible to see a full sequence of task-related events related to, say, the same chat channel SID.

-Lots of things can be filtered on (any task attribute - using a special convention as below), and similarly various columns can be included.
+Lots of things can be filtered on (any task attribute - using a special dot notation as below), and similarly various columns can be included.
 This overcomes some of the limitations of the events API (e.g. not being able to query on a task attribute), but comes at a cost - as the script needs to pull **ALL** of the workspace’s events for a particular timeframe in order to programmatically inspect the task attributes.

 **IMPORTANT:** Timeframe needs to be specified carefully to ensure semi-speedy responses - since events API will return **A LOT** of results on a production system!
 And nodeJS will automatically pull all the pages too.